RevisionTen/cms/README.md

 If you lost your QR-code you can use this command to generate a new one: `bin/console cms:user:generate_secret`

+Install the default roles with the command `bin/console cms:install:roles`, and assign the admin role to your user.

 Start your web-server and login at `/login`.

 ## Configuration